Mark Austin, PhD

 David Roelfs, PhD

-Dr. Roelfs is an assistant professor of sociology, having joined the department in 2011 after receiving his PhD from Stony Brook University.
+Dr. Roelfs is an assistant professor, having joined the department in 2011 after receiving his PhD from Stony Brook University.
 Dr. Roelfs conducts research in two distinct areas.
 His organizations research focuses on the diffusion processes associated with enclosed shopping malls and non-enclosed shopping centers and on the economic, ecological, and organizational factors that explain where enclosed malls fail.
-His social epidemiology research focuses on the complex relationships between various psychosocial stressors, social relationship types, and immigration status on subsequent health and mortality.
-Dr. Roelfs’ recent publications have appeared in the Journal for the Scientific Study of Religion, Social Science and Medicine, Demography, the Journal of Management Inquiry, and the American Journal of Epidemiology.
+His social epidemiology research focuses on the complex relationships between various stressful life events, social relationship types, and immigration status on subsequent health and mortality.
+Dr. Roelfs’ recent publications have appeared in Social Networks, Journal for the Scientific Study of Religion, Bulletin of Sociological Methodology, Social Science and Medicine, Demography, and Journal of Management Inquiry.

-Areas of research/expertise: statistics, organizations, social epidemiology.
+Areas of research/expertise: statistics, organizations, economic sociology, social epidemiology.
 Link to CV.

 firstname.lastname@example.org (502) 852-8038